MateuszSamin/synergyai/papers/tech.md

 1. the storage location for token balances is identified and saved;
 2. code paths that only read the state of the contract are discarded, leaving only write functions;
 3. functions directly affecting the token balances are identified;
-4. functions affecting values that afore-mentioned functions depend on are identified - this dependency resolution is repeated until completion;
+4. functions affecting values that the afore-mentioned functions depend on are identified - this dependency resolution is repeated until completion;
 5. code paths that do not affect balances directly or indirectly are discarded.

 This process results in a set of paths that lead from a set of initial conditions and constraints to a change in token balances.